 As a freelance violinist in the Baltimore/Washington area, Morse played with the Baltimore Symphony, National Philharmonic, Annapolis Symphony, Choral Arts of Washington and Washington Chorus at the Kennedy Center.
 She regularly performed in a faculty string quartet on the Howard Community College recital series.

-During the summers, she plays in the 1st violin section of the Chautauqua Symphony Orchestra at the Chautauqua Institution in New York State.
-Lenelle has volunteered with audience development and PR at Chautauqua by initiating the very successful program, “Meet the Musicians”.
+During the summers, she performs in the 1st violin section of the Chautauqua Symphony Orchestra at the Chautauqua Institution in New York State.
+Morse has volunteered with audience development and PR at Chautauqua by initiating the very successful program, “Meet the Musicians”.

 The Young People’s String Program (YPSP) is a creative blend of Suzuki philosophy, Paul Rolland’s approach to movement in string playing, and traditional string pedagogy.